agbofred/agbofred.github.io/Lecture/slides/Ch6_5_Format_String_Wordle.md

 ::::::cols
 ::::col
 - Our first project will be Wordle
-- Milestone guide will be posted today
+- Milestone guide will be posted tomorrow
-- Not due until February 17th
+- Not due until October 3rd
-- You still have PS3 due this Friday
-- Could complete in a week, but we are getting it to you early in case you want to start sooner
 ::::

 ::::col